Industry Accreditation: Common queries answered

 Why am I being sent back to college if I have years of experience or other relevant qualifications?

-Those without qualifications will be required to register for the appropriate qualification for their occupation before their cards expire in 2024.
-However, it is unlikely to mean attending college to achieve an NVQ.
+Those without qualifications will be required to register for the appropriate qualification for their occupation before their cards expire in 2024, however this does not mean attending college.

 What happens next?

 Those impacted are advised to read up on the options available to them and follow the interactive flowcharts available via CSCS.uk.com/IA.